SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 - **Alarm icon**: Use this type for a column indicating an ID of a service, element, or view.
 It will show the alarm icon for the relevant service, element, or view.

 - **Custom icon**: Displays a custom icon.
 This relies on Automation scripts providing an icon library: a script that maps the custom icons, and a script that maps the column values to specific icon names.
+This column type can currently not be used.

 - **Color**: Shows the color defined in the cell value.